pszemraj/vid2cleantxt/README.md

 ## Motivation

-Video, specifically audio, is an inefficient way to convey dense or technical information.
+Video, specifically audio, is inefficient in conveying dense or technical information.
 The viewer has to sit through the whole thing, while only part of the video may be relevant to them.
-If you don't understand a statement or concept, you have to search through the video, or re-watch it.
+If you don't understand a statement or concept, you must search through the video or re-watch it.
 This project attempts to help solve that problem by converting long video files into text that can be easily searched and summarized.

 ## Overview